What is Microsoft’s Focused Inbox?

 How many Microsoft users have this function turned on?

 There is no industry data currently that reports usage statistics.
 All versions of Outlook that receive feature updates will soon become Focused Inbox capable (e.g., Office 365 versions of Office 2016 for Windows or Mac, Outlook on the web, the Outlook apps for iOS, Android, the Windows Phone, and Windows 10 Mail).
 Users will see Focused Inbox once their mailbox is enabled for it.
-If they are using an Office 365 email account in an enterprise, their admin might have disabled Focused Inbox for their organization.
+If users are using an Office 365 email account in an enterprise, their email administrator might have disabled Focused Inbox.

 It is likely that Microsoft’s Focused Inbox is not enabled for every user.

-What do I do if I see a decrease in Microsoft engagement metrics?
+What do you do if you see a decrease in Microsoft engagement metrics?

 - Apply to Return Path's Certification Whitelist.
-If accepted, you'll receive preferential treatment at Microsoft and be evaluated for acceptance into Microsoft's Trusted Sender program.
+If accepted, you'll receive preferential treatment at Microsoft.

 - Monitor your performance in Inbox Monitor and Reputation Monitor to see if there are other factors related to deliverability that could be impacting engagement.
 Microsoft uses numerous data points in their filtering decisions and a decrease in engagement may be due to other factors.